theGreatKyle1994/Vector2-Engine/documentation/major_modules/Scene.md

 ## add.poly()

 This method is used to create an instance of [PolygonBase]() to the Scene.
+Polygons are more complex only in the fact each vertex is plotted manually.
+The origin is defined by the first _Vector2Snippet_ in the _vertices_ array argument.
+A minimum of three vertices must be defined to create a polygon.

 ### Arguments